States Rights Gist

 States Rights Gist (September 3, 1831 – November 30, 1864) was a lawyer and militia general in South Carolina, and later a Confederate Army brigadier general during the American Civil War.
 He gained prominence during the war but was killed at the Battle of Franklin on November 30, 1864.
 Gist was named after the Southern states' rights doctrine of nullification, reflecting the political beliefs of his father, Nathaniel Gist, a follower of John C. Calhoun.

 Early life and education

 Gist, known to his family as "States", was born in 1831 in Union, South Carolina, to Nathaniel Gist and Elizabeth Lewis McDaniel.
 He was the ninth of ten children and the seventh son.
 As a youth, he attended Mount Zion, a Presbyterian preparatory school in Winnsboro, South Carolina.

 Gist began his studies at South Carolina College (now the University of South Carolina) in 1847 and graduated in 1850.
-He later attended Harvard Law School from 1851 to 1852, completing two six-month semesters but leaving with one remaining before attaining an official degree.
+He later attended Harvard Law School from 1851 to 1852, completing two six-month semesters but leaving with one remaining before attaining a degree.
 After ending his legal education, he returned to Union, South Carolina, where he read law with an established firm, passed the bar, and established his own practice.